Skip the wait and schedule your ER Reservation in under 2 mins! Text ‘ER Now’ to (973) 397-5860 to schedule.

 Pappas has been treating patients at Saint Michael’s since 2012.
 A graduate of the University of Medicine and Dentistry (now Rutgers Medical School), Pappas was initially attracted to Saint Michael’s because it had an option for uninsured women.

 “In my private practice, I was running into a lot of women who had lost their insurance,” Dr. Pappas said.
-“When I learned about the “In the Pink” program at Saint Michael’s, it allowed me to treat women who otherwise might not have access to high quality breast care.”
+“When I learned about the ‘In the Pink’ program at Saint Michael’s, it allowed me to treat women who otherwise might not have access to high-quality breast care.”

 Established in 1999, “In the Pink” receives funding from the state Department of Health’s New Jersey Cancer Education and Early Detection Program and Avon Breast Health Outreach Program and provides free screening and follow-up services to uninsured and underinsured men and women.

-Dr. Shravan Kambam, Chief of Radiation Oncology , and Dr. Hamid Shaaban, the chief medical officer of Saint Michael’s and a medical oncologist work alongside Dr. Pappas to ensure that our patients are offered up to date and evidence based treatment at our Cancer Center
+Dr. Shravan Kambam, Chief of Radiation Oncology, and Dr. Hamid Shaaban, the chief medical officer of Saint Michael’s and a medical oncologist, work alongside Dr. Pappas to ensure that our patients are offered up-to-date and evidence-based treatment at our Cancer Center

-“We work as a team to ensure our patients received the best care,” said Dr. Shaaban.
+“We work as a team to ensure our patients receive the best care,” said Dr. Shaaban.
 “We meet regularly, so we know what the other is doing and how it fits into our overall treatment strategy.”

 “Our patients are not in this fight alone,” Dr. Kambam said.
-“There’s a whole team behind them not only treating them but supporting them.”
+“There’s a whole team behind them, not only treating them but supporting them.”

 Learn more about our Women’s Imaging Center.
 Call for an appointment at 973-877-5189.